young-steveo/bottlejs/README.md

 ## Injecting Dependencies

 The above example is simple.
 But, what if the Beer service had dependencies?
-For eample:
+For example:

 ```js
 var Barley = function() {};